 Do I need separate insurance for short-term rental properties (Airbnb)?

-Yes.
-Standard residential home insurance typically does not cover properties used for short-term rental or commercial accommodation.
-If you operate properties through Airbnb, Booking.com, or similar platforms, you need commercial accommodation insurance that covers the business use.
-While some platforms offer host protection programs, these should not be relied upon as your primary insurance.
+Standard residential home and contents insurance typically excludes properties used for short-term rental or commercial accommodation.
+If you list properties on Airbnb, Stayz, or similar platforms, you need a commercial accommodation policy that covers the business use.
+While some platforms offer host protection programmes, these should not replace a proper insurance policy as they contain significant limitations.

-What happens if I have to close for repairs after a natural disaster?
+What happens if I have to close for repairs after a disaster?

-Business interruption insurance covers lost revenue and ongoing fixed costs (mortgage, rates, staff, utilities) while your property is closed for repairs following an insured event.
-The indemnity period determines how long cover lasts - ensure yours is realistic for major damage.
-After the Canterbury and Kaikoura earthquakes, some accommodation businesses were closed for over 12 months.
+Business interruption insurance replaces lost revenue and covers ongoing fixed costs such as mortgage repayments, council rates, staff wages, and utility charges while your property is closed for repairs following an insured event.
+The indemnity period determines how long cover applies - ensure it is realistic for the potential repair timeline.
+After the 2019-20 Black Summer bushfires, some accommodation businesses were closed for well over 12 months.

 Does my insurance cover the pool and playground?

-Recreational facilities (pools, spas, playgrounds, trampolines) are generally covered under your material damage and public liability policies.
-However, these facilities can significantly increase your liability exposure and may be subject to specific safety requirements.
-Ensure pool fencing, playground surfacing, and equipment maintenance comply with Australian standards and your policy conditions.
+Recreational facilities such as swimming pools, spas, playgrounds, and outdoor activity areas are generally covered under your building and contents and public liability policies.
+However, these facilities significantly increase your liability exposure and may be subject to specific safety and compliance requirements including pool fencing under AS 1926 and playground standards under AS 4685.
+Ensuring compliance reduces both risk and potential claim disputes.

 Ready to Compare Business Insurance for Accommodation Providers?